Notsosmartt-cmd/PwndaHash/README.md

 Unrepeatable.
 Each new encryption output is different due to normal distribution even if the password is the same, so the same file will never have the same output even if they used the same password

-Large Possibilities.
+Large Entropy.
 Using utf-8 for passwords and as encrypted values creates really large possible password combinations, also brute forcing an encrypted character can create a infinite number of outputs with no certainty of the original message.
 The message "The red fox" can be encrypted and the brute forced output could be "wUe 3<w a&(" or "ran ice tea".

 Optimization: